theo543/msg-check/README.md

 This script is a commit message hook that automatically runs [bad-commit-message-blocker](https://github.com/platisd/bad-commit-message-blocker).
 I wrote this script to use as a global hook to check all my commit messages.

+# Configuration

+Use the arguments section in config.ini to modify the subject and body length limits.

+Use the rules section to disable rules.
+Disabled rules will be shown in blue and will not block commits.

 # Installation

 Run the symlink script for your OS and move commit-msg to your hooks folder (recommended for easy updating).